 - a.
-Building(s)-Landbays ----- The first landbay building(s) to be constructed shall be Landbays I & VI, followed by Landbay II, Landbay III, Landbay IV and finally Landbay V. An amendment to the phasing of the landbays shall require approval of an amendment to the CDD Phasing Plan.
-(P&Z) - b.
-Fayette Street Extension ------ Within sixty (60) days of the approval of the CDD Concept Plan by City Council, the applicant shall submit a plat of dedication for all necessary street, pedestrian and rightof-way dedication for the portion of Fayette Street proposed within the Concept Plan.
+Building(s)-Landbays ------ The first landbay building(s) to be constructed shall be Landbays I & VI, followed by Landbay II, Landbay III, Landbay IV and finally Landbay V. An amendment to the phasing of the landbays shall require approval of an amendment to the CDD Phasing Plan.
+(P&Z) - Within sixty (60) days of the approval of the b.
+Favette Street Extension ------CDD Concept Plan by City Council, the applicant shall submit a plat of dedication for all necessary street, pedestrian and rightof-way dedication for the portion of Fayette Street proposed within the Concept Plan.
 All necessary right-of-way dedication plats and applicable documents shall be reviewed and approved by the City prior to the approval of any Preliminary Plan of the landbay(s) and/or building(s).
 If construction does not commence within thirty-six (36) months of approval of the Concept Plan, the applicant shall install all pedestrian improvements depicted on the western portion of Fayette Street, which shall consist of the sidewalks, street trees and street lights as depicted on the approved Concept Plan.
-(P&Z) - The c.
-Payne Street Extension -----construction and all necessary easement(s) and/or dedication of Payne Street to the west of Landbay I, and Landbay II and the entire perimeter of the road surrounding the central park-open. (including only the curb and gutter on the north side of the road surrounding the central park) shall be constructed and operational prior to the first certificate of occupancy permit for the first landbay (Landbay I) and/or building(s).
-The construction of the street(s) shall consist of all necessary street trees, street lights, sidewalks and pedestrian improvements for the construction of the streets and other requirements as deemed necessary by the Directors of P&Z and
+(P&Z) - c.
+Pavne Street Extension ------The construction and all necessary easement(s) and/or dedication of Payne Street to the west of Landbay I, and Landbay II and the entire perimeter of the road surrounding the central park-open. (including only the curb and gutter on the north side of the road surrounding the central park) shall be constructed and operational prior to the first certificate of occupancy permit for the first landbay (Landbay I) and/or building(s).
+The construction of the street(s) shall consist of all necessary street trees, street lights, sidewalks and pedestrian improvements for the construction of the streets and other requirements as deemed necessary by the Directors of P&Z and T&ES as part of the initial preliminary development special use permit.
+(P&Z) d.
+New Park Streets The construction of the streets other than Fayette Street and Payne as required herein which are the streets located within Landbay III and Landbay IV - shall be constructed including all necessary easements and/or dedication prior to a certificate of occupancy permit for any building(s) within Landbay III and/or Landbay IV.
+(P&Z)